Foreign travel advice

-Make sure you get the correct visa for the purpose of your visit.
+Make sure you get the right visa for your visit.
 As well as tourist visas, there are other visa categories for different types of travellers.

-If you are entering Cuba as a tourist, you will need to get a tourist card before you travel.
+If you’re entering Cuba as a tourist, you’ll need to get a tourist card before you travel.